 But, here’s what’s bothering me today the day after the biggest shock to US politics in a while.
 Across America, and several territories, the question is being asked about journalism’s epic failure in not seeing the greatest presidential upset ever, Trump’s victory.

 The same question was asked in the UK with #Brexit.
 Journalism and the pollsters did not see it coming.
 So what seems to be the problem?
 In the meantime, a short detour in journalism’s other failings in context.

 Trump’s shock win as the only tremor in political history deserves context.
-In 1948, the election of America’s 41st president Harry Truman was truly seismic.
-Truman was not supposed to win against the populist Republican Thomas Dewey.
+In 1948, the election of America’s 41st U.S. president, president Harry Truman was truly seismic.
+Truman was not supposed to win against the favoured Republican Thomas Dewey.